KoorIO/koor/docs/docs/index.md

 Our policy is unlimit project for user.
 However, to avoid spamer, we limit **10 projects** at the beginning.
 If you want to increase the limit, please contact us.

 ### Restful API
 You can create unlimited API each project.
 We support to run APIs on Swagger.
+This service will be very usefull for IoT Developer and Mobile Developer.
+You are not only able to create any [mockup restful API](https://koor.io), but also you can store the payload of Restful API requests.

 ### WebSocket
 You will easily to open a websocket connection and emit messages via 'test_message', 'broad_message' channel.